dcblack/sc-platform/README.md

 1. Add power-down capability (?use CCI?)
 1. Add timing to AT mode of `Bus_module` with analysis port support
 1. Add yaml support for configuration

+Optional:

+1. Consider refactor `Cpu_module` to use PIMPL and separate API and tests.
+1. Consider refactor `Memory_module` to use PIMPL

 # <a name="CRules"></a>Rules, Conventions, and Guidelines